Williams driver Albon recovering after post-surgery complications

 "He has now been transferred to a general ward and is expected to return home tomorrow.
 There were no other complications."

-Williams added Albon's focus is now on preparing for the Singapore Grand Prix over the Sept.
-30-Oct.
-2 weekend.
+Williams added Albon's focus is now on preparing for the Singapore Grand Prix over the Sep 30 to Oct 2 weekend.